hashicorp/serf/website/source/docs/agent/options.html.markdown

 * `-node` - The name of this node in the cluster.
 This must be unique within the cluster.
 By default this is the hostname of the machine.

+* `-profile` - Serf by default is configured to run in a LAN or Local Area Network.
+However, there are cases in which a user may want to use Serf over the Internet or (WAN), or even just locally.
+To support setting the correct configuration values for each environment, you can select a timing profile.
+  The current choices are "lan", "wan", and "local".
+This defaults to "local".
+  If a "lan" or "local" profile is used over the Internet, or a "local" profile over the LAN, a high rate of false failures is risked, as the timing constaints are too tight.

 * `-protocol` - The Serf protocol version to use.
 This defaults to the latest version.
 This should be set only when [upgrading](/docs/upgrading.html).
   You can view the protocol versions supported by Serf by running `serf -v`.